Aloodo/www/src/brands.md

 some other medium such as a customer web board, you've got great data and nothing to lose by helping to deny their info to the competition.
 Play defense.

-## Does the brand already have a tracking-protected customer base?

-Some product categories already appeal to Internet "privacy nerds" who are hard to reach by conventional web ads.
-Worse, conventional marketing tech is giving you really bad numbers when enough of the customer base is "invisible".
-Tracking protection strategy is essential here, just to keep from getting wrong answers.
-Don't do a big new product launch based on what bots want.

 ## Next steps